Data Expedition, Inc. ®

 How to Update

 If you are a licensed customer, verify that your technical support contract is up to date.
-If your support period has lapsed, then the latest version available at your download site may not be the latest release.
+If your support period has lapsed, then the latest version available at your download site may not be the latest release or your download site may be disabled.

-Update servers first, then clients last.
+Update servers first, then clients.
+Remember that trial clients also expire, just like trial servers.
 Download the appropriate package for each platform from your customer site or trial download link.
 To avoid mixing components, DEI strongly recommends that you save and extract the downloaded package into an otherwise empty folder.

-When updating an existing installation, the installer may ask you several questions about which components to update.
+When updating an existing installation, the installer may ask you which components to update.
 If your license configuration has changed, you must enter a new license code.
 Otherwise, if asked whether you want to enter a new code, you can answer 'n' to retain the existing one.
-If you have made custom changes to any of the support files, you will probably want to answer 'n' when prompted to overwrite them.
-If you answer 'y', they will be replaced with new default versions.
+If you previously made changes to any of the configuration files, you will probably want to answer 'n' when prompted to overwrite them.
+If you answer 'y', they will be replaced with the copies in the installation folder.

-For major or feature updates (increments to the first or second version number), you may wish to review any custom configuration files and compare them to the new example files.
-New features may change how you want to configure the software.
+For major or feature updates (increments to the first or second version number), you may wish to compare your existing configuration files to the new example files as new features may change how you want to configure the software.

 Troubleshooting